 Lesley Mary Close

-I prefer to work with just one client at a time, an approach that allows me to devote my time and energies to creating and delivering your funeral service.
-In these difficult times, it also provides the best level of covid-security that I can achieve.
+Even when we are not in the midst of a global pandemic, I prefer to work with just one client at a time.
+This approach approach allows me to devote my time and energies to creating and delivering your funeral ceremony.
+In these difficult times, it also provides the highest level of covid-security that I can achieve.

 You can ring me at home on 01494 581388, on my mobile 07950 638849 or email me using the link below.
 However you choose to get in touch, I’ll be honoured to hear from you.